AlexShem247/wine-origin-classifier/report/report.md

 2: LLM-guided Text Vectorisation
 When testing with wine_quality_10
-It added 108 new features
+It added 108 new features, compared to 180 (without LLM filtering) Overall Accuracy 79% - no difference compared to without LLM